temporalinterference/temporalinterference.github.io/content/cards/safety/modal.md

 ## Looking Ahead

 As brain stimulation applications continue to evolve, our research ensures they can be delivered safely in research and clinical studies.
 Through continued research and development, we are committed to advancing the field of NIBS while maintaining the highest safety standards.
 The TIBS-R system, TIP, and Sim4Life platform provide researchers and clinical scientists with the tools they need to deliver TI stimulation safely and effectively.

-***Anatomical model validation of the enhancement factor approach.** (a) Illustration of the IXI025 head model (29 different tissue classes, isotropic material properties), with a transverse E-field slice overlay depicting transcranial direct current stimulation (tDCS) with implanted stereoelectroencephalography (SEEG) electrodes. (b) E-field magnitude distribution on a slice containing an SEEG electrode, and (c) zoomed E-field distribution near the SEEG implant.*

 ## References